SRHilz/exomeQualityPlots/README.md

 If successful, should output a file for each library (including normal) of non-zero size with the extension .hist.

-#### 2. Collect quality information for each position where a mutation was called.
+#### 2. Collect quality information for each position where a mutation was called, which are used in Step #3 to generate quality plots.
 This step can be performed in parallel with Step 1.

 The script used for this step is: